How Wasteful is Signaling?: Conclusion

 Lastly, \autoref{thm:char} indicates that the waste ratio is less tractable outside the isoelastic class.
 It will then generally vary with type---so aggregation will depend on the type distribution---and on the full functional forms of costs and benefits.
 We do not suggest that isoelasticity should be taken literally.
 Rather, we view it as focal by analogy to how CRRA utility is canonical not because preferences literally exhibit constant relative risk aversion, but because it affords tractable analyses and scale-free results.
 We hope the waste formula $\beta/(\beta + \sigma)$ is a similarly useful benchmark for signaling's welfare cost.
-A broader lesson is the invariance of waste to difficulty and stakes under multiplicative costs.
+There are also two broader lessons under multiplicative costs: waste is invariant to difficulty and stakes; and, per \autoref{prop:comp_stat}, waste increases for every type if the benefit elasticity increases pointwise or the strain elasticity decreases pointwise.